NSW School of Languages logo

 • Students share an interactive document with their teacher to enable simultaneous feedback and development of student written work during class time.

-• Students also complete activities online, which are then uploaded, marked by their teacher, and returned online for quick feedback.
+• Students also complete online activities and written tasks, which are then uploaded, marked by their teacher, and returned online for quick feedback.

 • Students receive 2 lessons per week (45-50 minutes each) either individually or in small groups.